 You can also grow red twig dogwood from seed.
 Harvest and soak some berries overnight.
 The following day, remove and wash the seeds.
 Plant the seeds ½ inch deep in containers filled with pre-moistened soil.
 Cover the containers with plastic and place them in your refrigerator for 3 months.
 The seeds need to be cold stratified to break dormancy.
 Cold stratification mimics winter weather.
 Keeping the soil moist while it is in the refrigerator mimics the wet conditions that the seeds would experience in the wild.

 After three months, remove the containers from the refrigerator and gradually warm them to 70⁰F.
 Maintain the temperature, while keeping the soil moist until germination which should occur in 2 to 3 months.
 Your seedlings should be grown in light shade, keeping them well watered, during their first summer.
 In the late summer, begin to acclimate them to full sun.
 In the fall, they can be transplanted into their permanent spot in your garden.

 More and more homeowners are realizing the value of using native plants instead of exotics.
 The red twig dogwood is a native that is a good alternative to showy non-natives.
-It offers four seasons of interest and provides a food source for the local birds.
+It has evolved to grow in here in North America, offers four seasons of interest and provides a food source for the local birds.

 © 2017 Caren White

 I agree Demas!
 Thanks for reading and commenting.

 Thank you Peggy!
 There are so many native plants that often are overlooked.
 Thanks for reading and commenting.